horizenight/DeepFinderModified/README.md

 # Deep Finder
 This is purely implementation for analysis !
 Credit for the code to the respective owners!

+_To codeReproducers:_ you can view this [document](https://docs.google.com/document/d/1Dmtz_9TyHHA_OCtQ_FPOIhd6nT_JR4buSskeKHwKkSc/edit?usp=sharing) as to get the idea/relation between the paper and how to run the script.

 The code in this repository is described in [this pre-print](https://www.biorxiv.org/content/10.1101/2020.04.15.042747v1).
 This paper has been submitted to Nature Methods and has now been [published](https://doi.org/10.1038/s41592-021-01275-4).